yiisoft/db/docs/en/query/where.md

 For example, `['and', 'type=1', ['or', 'id=1', 'id=2']]` will generate `type=1 AND (id=1 OR id=2)`.

-> Note:The method won't do any quoting or escaping.
+> Note: The method won't do any quoting or escaping.

 ### or